KvalheimRacing/NorBotChallenge/README.md

 Main components:
 1. Team registration
 2. Robot registration/weigh-in at the event
-2. Live schedule and results
+3. Live schedule and results
-3. Live Folkrace lap counter
+4. Live Folkrace lap counter
+5. Event information

+- 'must be able to' - critical
+- 'want to'         - should be implemented
+- 'wish'            - nice-to-have functionality
+- 'organizer'       - someone who works in NorBot/Teknisk Museum
+- 'participant'     - someone who has buillt a robot and competes
+- 'visitor'         - someone who just watches/visits Teknisk Museum for the day

 ### 1 Team Registration
 User stories:
-* As a contestant, I want to register my team
+[ ] As a contestant, I want to register my team
  * Team name
  * Name, email and phone number for every team member (at least one)
  * Robot name and type/class (at least one)